An excellent intermediate trombone for those who desire quality craftsmanship but without the price of a professional trombone.

-If you are looking for a Bach because of the name, this is a good horn, but not might be as high of quality as others made by the same company.
+If you are looking for a Bach because of the name, this is a good horn, but it might not have the high quality of others made by the same company.

 Lighter weight.
-Slides great.
+Great slide.
 Comes with a nice case and a tuner.
 Has a good sound.
 Pieces fit nicely.
 Perfect price for a young player just starting out.

 Does not come with a cleaning snake.

 Weighs less than 2 lbs.
 Comes in several colors.
 Harder to damage than other trombones.
 Slide works well and is extremely tough.
 Made from plastic.
-Comes with a plastic mouthpiece, but can be used with a metal mouthpiece.
+Includes plastic mouthpiece, but can be used with a metal mouthpiece.
 Fiberglass and brass slide with plastic bell.

 Comes stiff and may need a good dose of slide oil before playing to its full potential.

-High quality brass body is durable.
+High-quality brass body is durable.
 Very nice nickel finish.
 A great way to start on an alto trombone for people who have been playing tenor for a while.
-Provides concert level sound.
-The same instrument can be purchased in gold.
+Provides concert-level sound.

 The case is a little small for the instrument.